 ADMISSION: 6 (minimum) to 12 (maximum), application selection process

-Interest in working with local people on real projects.
+Interest in working with local people on real community based projects.

-Ability to live in remote, indigenous communities in rustic lodging, with no electricity or running water.
+Ability to live in remote communities in rustic lodging, with no electricity or running water.
 Participants need to be aware that the Amazon Basin is a hot, humid area, home to a diversity of insects and other animals.

 COLLEGE CREDITS: Check with your advisors and the international office in your home institution for independent study credits.